Query Data In The Browser

 import { createProject } from "@kizaki/client";

-If an action changes the system, performs validation, coordinates multiple writes, or should stay behind a single typed entrypoint, it usually belongs behind an exposed function and the generated client.
+await createProject("Docs rewrite");Use this path for mutations and business workflows.
+If an action changes the system, performs validation, coordinates multiple writes, or should stay behind a single typed entrypoint, it belongs in an exposed function called through the generated client.

 Use Query Objects For Browser Reads